Global Weight Loss and Weight Management Market Statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026

-According to Stratistics MRC, the Global Weight Loss and Weight Management market is accounted for $158.2 billion in 2015 and is expected to reach $259.8 billion by 2022 growing at a CAGR of 7.3% from 2015 to 2022.
-Several factors have driven the market such as obesity rates, increase in disposable income, growing number of bariatric surgeries, strong government support, and technological advancements.
-Lucrative selling strategies of the companies and emerging Asian markets have provided an array of opportunities for the market growth.
-However, high costs of low-calorie diet food, natural weight loss techniques and prescription obesity medicines are limiting the market growth.
+According to Stratistics MRC, the Global Weight Loss and Weight Management Market is accounted from $168.95 billion in 2016 to reach $278.95 billion by 2023 with a CAGR of 7.4%.
+Factors such as growing number of bariatric surgeries and rising incidence of lifestyle diseases are fueling the market growth.
+However, huge price of low-calorie diets and increasing strict government regulations are hindering the market.
+Developing speed of childhood obesity is one of the huge opportunities for the market.

 Equipments Covered: